-Whether an NSF fee was the result of an innocent oversight or poor timing on an automatic payment, you can save yourself considerable cash if you learn how to get overdraft fees waived — or avoid them altogether.
-Overdraft protection is another option.
-Although overdraft coverage helps you avoid the embarrassment of having your debit card declined at checkout, it can push you deeper into debt, especially if you live paycheck to paycheck.
+Whether a nonsufficient funds fee was the result of an innocent oversight or poor timing on an automatic payment, you can save yourself considerable cash if you learn how to avoid overdraft fees or get them waived.
+Overdraft protection is another option that helps you avoid the embarrassment of having your debit card declined at checkout, but it can push you deeper into debt.

-Overdraft fees range from about $10 to $35, so just one overdraft per month could cost you $120 to $420 per year.
+Overdraft fees range from about $10 to $36, so just one overdraft per month could cost you $120 to $432 per year.
 The more aware you are of that cost and your options for how to avoid overdraft fees, the better you can manage your money.
-Consider your spending habits to determine which method of avoiding overdraft fees is best for you, or try a combination of methods to avoid fees.
+Consider your spending habits to determine which method of avoiding overdraft fees is best for you or try a combination of methods to avoid fees.

 Here are five steps you can take to avoid overdraft fees: